Monya27/Adobe-Gensolve/README.md

-Adobe GenSolve Hackathon
+# Adobe GenSolve Hackathon

-Project Overview
+## Project Overview

 Curvetopia: A Journey into the World of Curves

-Welcome to Curvetopia, where our goal is to bring order and beauty to the world of 2D curves!
-This project is an exploration into identifying, regularizing, and beautifying various types of curves.
-We focus on closed curves and progressively work with more complex shapes, covering symmetry and curve completion techniques.
+Welcome to Curvetopia—where the elegance of mathematics meets the artistry of design.
+Our mission?
+To breathe life into 2D curves by identifying, regularizing, and enhancing them with precision and beauty.
+In this project, we dive deep into the world of closed curves, progressively tackling more complex shapes, symmetry, and curve completion techniques.

-Problem Statement
+## Problem Statement

-The objective of this project is to develop an end-to-end process that converts a PNG (raster) image of line art into a set of curves, where the curves are defined as a connected sequence of cubic Bézier curves.
-For simplification, instead of using PNG images as input, the project uses line art in the form of polylines, defined as a sequence of points.
+In a world dominated by pixels, creating smooth, scalable graphics requires more than just raster images.
+Our challenge is to develop a sophisticated process that transforms a PNG (raster) image of line art into a seamless set of curves.
+These curves are defined as a connected sequence of cubic Bézier curves, known for their versatility and smoothness in digital graphics.
+To simplify, we've chosen to work with line art in the form of polylines—sequences of points representing the essence of the shapes.

-Task Breakdown:
+## Task Breakdown

-Regularize Curves:
+### 1. Regularize Curves
-Identify and regularize shapes such as straight lines, circles, ellipses, rectangles, rounded rectangles, regular polygons, and star shapes.
+Objective: Identify and standardize shapes, including straight lines, circles, ellipses, rectangles, rounded rectangles, regular polygons, and star shapes.
-Test the algorithm with different images containing various shapes and verify the results.
+Approach: Test the algorithm with diverse images containing these shapes, ensuring accuracy and consistency.
-Exploring Symmetry in Curves:
+### 2. Exploring Symmetry in Curves
-Identify symmetry in closed shapes, starting with reflection symmetry.
+Objective: Uncover and utilize symmetry in closed shapes, beginning with reflection symmetry.
-Transform the presentation as a set of points to identify and fit identical Bézier curves on points that are symmetric.
+Approach: Convert the presentation of points to fit identical Bézier curves on symmetric points, enhancing the regularity and aesthetic appeal of the shapes.
-Completing Incomplete Curves:
+### 3. Completing Incomplete Curves
-Create algorithms using computer vision techniques to identify and naturally complete incomplete 2D curves that have gaps due to occlusion removal.
+Objective: Develop algorithms to naturally complete 2D curves with gaps, a common issue due to occlusion or removal.
+Approach: Leverage computer vision techniques to identify these gaps and propose the most natural curve completion.
 Code Explanation

-Main Functions
+Here's a quick look at the key functions that power Curvetopia:

-read_csv(csv_path): Reads a CSV file containing paths of points defining polylines and returns a structured list of these paths. create_precise_shape(shape_name, contour): Generates precise geometric shapes (e.g., circle, rectangle, star) based on the identified contour. identify_shape(contour): Identifies the shape of the contour based on the number of vertices and other geometric properties. refine_contour(contour): Refines the contour for better shape approximation. regularize_shapes(path_XYs): Regularizes the shapes by identifying and refining the contours, then creating precise geometric shapes. plot_shapes(regularized_shapes): Plots the regularized shapes for visualization. write_output_csv(regularized_shapes, output_csv_path): Writes the regularized shapes to a new CSV file.
+read_csv(csv_path): Reads the CSV file containing polyline paths and returns a structured list of these paths. create_precise_shape(shape_name, contour): Generates precise geometric shapes (e.g., circles, rectangles, stars) based on the identified contours. identify_shape(contour): Analyzes the contour to identify the shape by examining vertices and geometric properties. refine_contour(contour): Refines contours to improve shape approximation. regularize_shapes(path_XYs): Regularizes shapes by refining contours and generating precise geometric representations. plot_shapes(regularized_shapes): Visualizes the regularized shapes, offering a clear view of the transformation. write_output_csv(regularized_shapes, output_csv_path): Exports the regularized shapes to a new CSV file.
+Execution

+Input
+File: A CSV file (/content/frag2.csv) containing polyline paths.
+Processing
+Action: The polyline paths are read, regularized, and visualized for analysis.
+Output
+File: The processed, regularized shapes are saved in a new CSV file (/content/frag2_output.csv), ready for further exploration or deployment.